Most parking restrictions and fines within the City of Greater Dandenong are defined by the State Government under the Road Safety Act 1986.

 You can request an internal review of an infringement notice.
 This must be in writing and must be lodged prior to the due date of the infringement notice.
 You can do this by completing an Infringement Appeal Form (Word - 288KB) and returning it to Council.

-The law allows you only one review per notice so please provide all information.
+The law allows you only one review per notice so please provide all information with your application.

-A decision will be made within 15 working days and you will be advised of the outcome in writing.
+A decision will be made within 15 working days and you will be notified of the outcome in writing.

-If the infringement penalty is not paid within the allocated time, the infringement is referred to the Infringements Court.
+If the infringement penalty is not paid within the allocated time, the infringement is referred to Fines Victoria (formerly called the Infringements Court).

 View Driver Nomination Form (PDF - 219KB)